zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

   --output table
 ```

 This is a live scan, which must return two records, corresponding to two files in your bucket, i.e., `rootfile.txt` and `subfile.txt`.
-Each record must contain at least four items, i.e., `userId`, `fileName`, `path`, and `lastUpdated`.
+Each record must contain information of at least four items, i.e., `userId`, `fileName`, `path`, and `lastUpdated`.

 ### Checkpoint 3: Cleanup (0.5 mark)